Is Your Website Is Responsive

 DON’T WAIT FOR THE GAME TO CHANGE, IT ALREADY HAS

 Anyone command with the trends and developments in web design may feel that even now, I’ve just been a foregone conclusion, stressing the position that developers have been dealing with for some time.
-Rules of the game have changed, however, and as is the case with many such things and the changes that can be traced back to the search engine giant that is Google.
+Rules of the game have changed, however, and as is the case with many such things and the changes can be traced back to the search engine giant that is Google.